 Auntie Ning’s, Northside

-Occupying the former Smoky Mug location, this mobile pop-up settled down to dish out fan-favorite Filipino eats with a grand opening in early October.
+Occupying the former Smoky Mug location, this mobile pop-up settled into a permanent location to serve fan-favorite Filipino eats.

 Pizzeria Mungo, Scott’s Addition/Diamond District